 Next, I would recommend the Tunisian Block Scarf as it has a row of Tunisian Simple Stitch.
 Then it uses only the Tunisian Full Stitch for the rest of the pattern.
 While making this and the previous pattern you’ll easily learn how to change colors in Tunisian Crochet as well.

 WOW!
 What a list.
-This Ultimate Guide of Tunisian Crochet for beginners gave you everything you need in order to get started learning it.
+This Ultimate Guide of Tunisian Crochet for beginners gave you everything you need in order to get started learning it and learn even more advanced stitches and patterns.

-As mentioned before, you can easily find all the tutorials and patterns on my website by clicking the corresponding links above.
+As mentioned before, you can easily find all the tutorials and patterns on my website by clicking the corresponding links above OR get the ad-free printer-friendly video ebook below.

 Furthermore, if you subscribe to my Newsletter.
-You will get notified anytime I have a new free crochet pattern, tutorial or amazing announcement.
+You will get notified anytime I have a new free crochet pattern, tutorial, or amazing announcement.
 Trust me you can’t find them anywhere else.
-Don’t miss out and join the community of over 13K subscribers!

 If you love this collection as much as I do, please SHARE it with the world on social media and your friends by using the corresponding share buttons.